 This page provides information about the Pf6 dataset which contains genome variation data on 7,000 worldwide samples of Plasmodium falciparum.
 The key publication is MalariaGEN et al, Wellcome Open Research 2021642 DOI: 10.12688/wellcomeopenres.16168.1.
 You can browse summary data using the Pf6 data exploration tool.

-The Plasmodium falciparum Community Project supports groups around the world to integrate parasite genome sequencing into clinical and epidemiological studies of malaria.
+This dataset is based on the MalariaGEN Plasmodium falciparum Community Project which supported groups around the world to integrate parasite genome sequencing into clinical and epidemiological studies of malaria.
 It comprises multiple partner studies, each with its own research objectives and led by a local investigator.
 Genome sequencing is performed centrally, and partner studies are free to analyse and publish the genetic data produced on their own samples, in line with MalariaGEN’s guiding principles on equitable data sharing.

 Aggregated data from the Community Project were initially released through a companion project called Pf3k whose goal was to bring together leading analysts from multiple institutions to benchmark and standardise methods of variant discovery and genotyping calling.
 The Pf3k dataset can be explored using an interactive web application.